WCSCourses/PRS2024/modules/Day4a.docx.md

    this time around?

 #### Tasks
-- Incorporate the config path information into the code below
+- Incorporate the config path information into the code template provided below.
 - Based on your-recent understanding of genetic distances between continental populations, choose a sensible
   value of --fst_ to reflect the genetic distance between Africans and Europeans.
 This extra information will help inform the prior distribution used to estimate the posterior effect weights in the target population.
 Do this before